parichkova/weather-forecast/README.md

 NOTE THAT .env file where the API KEY to be used should stay in .gitignore.

+Now for this .evn file, should be on the same level as src folder containing this:
+REACT_APP_API_KEY=b0c341414f2bd020036c03f81f8507f8

-Now for this .evn file is removed from gitignore and has in it development API KEY, for your ease of testing.
+this is  development API KEY, for your ease of testing.

 In the future: this application will use Redux, and fill have test coverage.
 It also may use context to pass data easier between components.